CristianRodrigoGuarachiIbanez/ObjectDetectionBasedOnColor/readme.md

     "/ObjectDetectionBasedOnColor

+The implementation can be compiled in C++ with the file main.cpp

+    g++ main.cpp objectDetector.cpp -o image `pkg-config --cflags --libs opencv`

-There, perform the following commands on the terminal:
+Or, it could be compiled with cython.
+In that case, perform the following commands on the terminal:

     python3.? setup.py build_ext --inplace